 There are dozens of historic sites in and around town, from ancient Native American ruins to Spanish Colonial churches, including the wonderful Loretto Chapel.
 Not to be missed is its "miracle staircase."
 According to legend, in 1872, the Bishop of the Santa Fe Archdiocese commissioned a chapel for the Sisters of Loretto, but the architect in charge died before he could build a staircase to the choir loft.
 The Sisters prayed for a way to reach the loft and one day a stranger appeared.
 He locked himself in the chapel for three months and with just a few primitive tools, fashioned a beautiful, 20-foot high spiral staircase with non-native wood, no nails and no center support.
 He disappeared before the Sisters could thank him, and even today, the staircase is considered impressive (although historians now think the mystery man was a French woodworker who imported the staircase from France).

 Old mining towns, cattle ranches and a Civil War battlefields are all within a few miles of town.
 New Mexico's warm climate allows for year-round outdoor recreation, and national and state parks in the nearby Sangre de Cristos provide an abundance of hiking, camping, bicycling and fishing venues.
 The Santa Fe Ski Area, 16 miles from downtown, has a 12,000 foot summit and 40 runs.
-Golf is available year-round at several local courses.
+Several local golf courses are open year round.

 Santa Fe Trails Transit provides public transportation.
 The regular adult fare is $1.00, but people age 60 or better ride for 50 cents.
 Albuquerque International Airport is an hour away and is served by most major airlines.
 Interstate 25 runs north to Denver, Colorado (six to seven hours away) and south to Albuquerque (one hour away).